WoodyB-alt/Cryptoguard/README.md

 ## 📌 Notes

+- AES-GCM provides authenticated encryption — tampered or incorrectly decrypted data will fail securely

-- 🔐 PBKDF2 is used for password-based key derivation with:
+- PBKDF2 is used for password-based key derivation with:

 - Random 128-bit salt per encryption

-- 100,000 iterations
+- 100,000 SHA-256 iterations

-- SHA-256 as the hashing algorithm

-- 🔁 IV (Initialization Vector) is randomly generated for each file and stored alongside the ciphertext.
+- A 96-bit random nonce (IV) is generated for every encryption

-- 🧾 Encrypted output is always Base64 encoded to allow safe text/file handling.
+- Encrypted output is Base64 encoded for safe storage and transport

-- 🚨 Use strong passwords — the security of symmetric encryption depends on it.
+- Always use strong, unique passwords — encryption strength depends on it